 Thung Nham Bird Garden is home to about 40 species of birds – a truly hidden gem in Ninh Binh which is still underrated.
 Tucked away in the limestone cliffs, Thung Nham sees most of the birds in the region coming to make their nests.

 Thung Nham is located near to Tam Coc, often missed in the list of tourists to Ninh Binh.
-Come to the garden, not only birds here that you'll have chance to see but also an impressive hidden Mermaid Cave and peaceful landscapes.
+Come to the garden, not only birds here that you'll have a chance to see but also an impressive hidden Mermaid Cave and peaceful landscapes.
 Mermaid Cave or Dong Tien Ca is a flooded cave deep under the ground.
 A beautifully made stone stair will lead you down and around the cave.

-Visitors coming to Thung Nham will have chance to see all types of the birds gathering on the tree branches – a truly wonder of nature to behold.
+Visitors coming to Thung Nham will have a chance to see all types of the birds gathering on the tree branches – a truly wonder of nature to behold.